tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_access_json_values.md

 response.weather[0].main
 ```

 Then you would follow the same pattern as before to print it to the page.
-Although objects allow you to get a specific property, arrays require you to select the position in the list that you want.
+While objects allow you to get a specific property, arrays require you to select the position in the list that you want.

 Here's the code from the [sample page](https://idratherbewriting.com/learnapidoc/assets/files/weather-windspeed.html):